 Volati's business strategy, in brief, is aimed at creating value by acquiring companies with proven business models, leading market positions and strong cash flows at reasonable valuations, and developing them with a focus on long-term value creation.
-More detailed information about Volati's strategic priorities is provided in the Company's annual report and on the Company's website.
+More detailed information about Volati's strategic priorities is provided in this document and on the Company's website.